PerfectlySoft/Perfect-TensorFlow/README.md

 ### TensorFlow C API Library Installation

-Perfect-TensorFlow is based on TensorFlow C API, i.e., `libtensorflow.so` on runtime.
+Perfect-TensorFlow is based on TensorFlow C API, i.e., `libtensorflow.so` and `libtensorflow_framework.so` on runtime.
-This project contains an express CPU version installation script for this module on both macOS / Ubuntu Linux, and will install the dynamic library into path `/usr/local/lib/libtensorflow.so`.
+This project contains an express CPU version installation script for this module on both macOS / Ubuntu Linux, and will install both dynamic libraries into path `/usr/local/lib`.
 You can download & run [`install.sh`](https://github.com/PerfectlySoft/Perfect-TensorFlow/blob/master/install.sh).
 Before running this script, please make sure that `curl` has been installed onto your computer.

 For more installation options, such as GPU/CPU and multiple versions on the same machine, please check TensorFlow website: [Installing TensorFlow for C](https://www.tensorflow.org/install/install_c)